Also known as: assisted pistol, band assisted pistol, single-leg assisted squat, assisted one-leg squat, band-assisted pistol

 What is Assisted Pistol Squat?

-An Assisted Pistol Squat is a single-leg squat performed while holding a support to reduce load and aid balance.
-It primarily targets the quadriceps and calves, with core and hip stabilizers engaged.
-Difficulty: medium — ideal for building single-leg strength before unassisted pistols.
+The assisted pistol squat is a single-leg bodyweight squat performed while holding a support to reduce load.
+It primarily targets the quadriceps and calves while engaging glutes and core for balance.
+Difficulty: medium - great for building single-leg strength and controlled mobility progressions.

 How to Do Assisted Pistol Squat

-- Set up support: Stand on one leg beside a stable bar or bench and hold the support with one hand for balance and light assistance throughout the movement.
+1. Set up support: Stand beside a stable bar or bench and hold it lightly with one hand.
+Keep feet hip-width and weight on the working foot.

 Muscle Groups